 All adults are aware of the non-permissible consequences as outlined in the regulations and company policy and procedures.
-The team is to remain compliant at all times.
+The team are to remain compliant at all times.

-Moonreach is fully aware and will uphold that under no circumstance will a consequence cause physical harm, humiliation, or use of power over the child.
+Moonreach are fully aware and will uphold that under no circumstance will a consequence cause physical harm, humiliation or use power over the child.